DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "...Mankind has lost?
 That's..."

-This is opposite to what Kay remembers.
+This is opposite to what Kai remembers.
 He would love to think it is just a bad dream.
 Just what happened when he was shopping with Jeanne?